-Explore whale ecology and conservation, the dramatic story of whaling and its impact, and the maritime history of Southcoast Massachusetts at the New Bedford Whaling Museum.
+Explore whale ecology, marine mammal conservation, the dramatic story of whaling and its impact, and the history of Southcoast Massachusetts at the Whaling Museum.
 Surrounded by cobblestone streets once strolled by Frederick Douglass and Herman Melville, the Museum is conveniently located within the New Bedford Whaling National Historical Park ...
 More info ›

 The Whaling Museum's copper-covered cupola is visible from many points downtown and from the waterfront.
 Enter the Museum at the corner of William St. and Johnny Cake Hill.
 Our friendly Admissions Desk staff will be happy to offer suggestions on how to make the most of your visit based on your interests.

 Tour the Museum on your own, or take one of the public guided tours offered throughout the year.
 Rent an audio handset at the Admissions Desk to enjoy tours narrated by curators and other experts.
 A printed visitors' guide will help you navigate through the Museum.
 Stroll through galleries devoted to whale ecology and conservation, the dramatic history of whaling and its impact, regional social and economic history, and fine and decorative art.
 Use your mobile phone to bring exhibits to life through augmented reality technology.
 Place your NFC-enabled Android phone on NFC tags to get expanded content delivered instantly to the palm of your hand.